vene/vene.github.io/index.markdown

 # What's on this site?

 You should take a look at the list of my [publications](papers.html).
 It's not much, but I try.
 For now I only have conference posters.
-For more details, I will upload an anonymized *curriculum vitae* here eventually.
+The materials for [talks](talks.html) that I've had the honour of giving are also available.

 If you can spare a minute, please go over to my [blog](http://blog.vene.ro/) even if it doesn't look as nice as this page for the moment.
 I try to keep it